adamisntdead/quasar-plo/docs/SPOT_JSON.md

 - All amounts are in chip units consistent with inputs.
 - Pot-limit math follows docs/DESIGN.md with a parameterizable min-bet rule.
 - Discretization only suggests targets within legal [min_to, max_to].
+ - If `solver.iters > 0`, the CLI/pybind return a strategy derived from a simple evaluator (river) or immediate costs (other streets).
+Otherwise strategy is uniform.